jericojr23/Dirty-E-Commerce-Data-Project/README.md

    Run: `pip install -r requirements.txt`

 3. **Run the ETL Pipeline**
    Make sure the virtual environment is still activated.
-To execute the `etl_pipeline.py` script, Run:  `python etl_pipeline.py`
+To execute the `etl_pipeline.py` script, Run:  `python etl_pipeline.py manual`

 4. **Deactivate the Virtual Environment**
    After running the script, deactivate the virtual environment by running: